WGBH-MLA/AAPB2/app/views/exhibits/witnessing-new-mexico/4-navigating-racism.md

 **[*New Mexico in Focus*, "Hunger in New Mexico"](/catalog/cpb-aacip-6dc1f65cec3) (KNME-TV, Albuquerque, NM, December 30, 2011)**

-In *New Mexico in Focus*, "Hunger in New Mexico", many New Mexican families wonder how they are going to put food on their tables and keep their children from going to bed hungry.
+In *New Mexico in Focus*, "Hunger in New Mexico," many New Mexican families wonder how they are going to put food on their tables and keep their children from going to bed hungry.

 **[*Report from Santa Fe*, "Pam Hyde"](/catalog/cpb-aacip-7cc7b396372) (KENW-TV, Portales, NM, July 15, 2006)**

-In *Report from Santa Fe*, "Pam Hyde", Cabinet Secretary for the Department of Human Services Pam Hyde discusses fighting poverty.
+In *Report from Santa Fe*, "Pam Hyde," Cabinet Secretary for the Department of Human Services Pam Hyde discusses fighting poverty.

 **[*Public Square*, "Improving Graduation Rates"](/catalog/cpb-aacip-53373da918e) (KNME-TV, Albuquerque, NM, August 25, 2011)**